-You can create a new event using the Add Attachment tab or the Timeline.
+You can create a new event from the Content Area or from the Timeline.
 Both methods give you full access to all event settings.
+Events support spellcheck and markdown formatting in their descriptions.

-Creating an Event from the Add Attachment Tab
+Creating an Event from the Content Area

-- 1. Select the Thought with which the new event will be associated. - Click the Add Attachment tab in the Content Area then click Create Event.
+- 1. Select the thought with which the new event will be associated. - 2.
+Click the Attachment button in the Content Area toolbar, then click Create Event.

-Events created from the Add Attachment tab are automatically associated with the active Thought, but you can easily detach them.
+Events created from the Content Area are automatically associated with the active thought, but you can easily detach them.

-Figure 250.
+Figure 286.
 Creating a New Event in the Content Area

-Use the event editor pop up to enter details about the event.
-By default, the name of the event is the name of the active Thought.
+Use the event editor pop-up to enter details about the event.
+By default, the name of the event is the name of the active thought.

-As shown below, you can specify start and stop times and dates and add a label, description, and location in the event editor pop up.
+As shown below, you can specify start and stop times and dates and add a label, description, and location in the event editor pop-up.
 You can make the event recurring and set up a reminder.
 You can also color code an event-so that all events of a specific type (personal, marketing, finance, etc.) will appear in your Timeline view in an identifiable color.
+Event will inherit from colors form associated thoughts.